A member of the custard apple family, Annonaceae, and the Annona genus, Cherimoya is closely

 Roots: A taproot initially forms, then gives way to shallow roots.

-Often grafted or budded onto seedling rootstock.
+This plant is often grafted or budded onto seedling rootstock.

 Cultivars of Note:

-'Bays' medium size, spherical shape, smooth skin;
+'Bays' medium size fruit, spherical shape, smooth skin;

 this smaller tree is a heavy producer; flowers often self-fruitful.